-I believe that comprehensive health care is a basic, fundamental human right.
+Comprehensive health care is a fundamental human right.
 It should be accessible, inclusive and prioritize preventative care.
 As a whole, health care can be deeply divided along class lines; my practice isn't.
-Massage therapy is a complimentary, alternative health care modality that effectively addresses both physical and mental stress and should be available to everyone.
+Massage therapy is a complementary health care modality that effectively addresses both physical and mental stress.
+It should be available to everyone.

 1. Increase financial accessibility of massage therapy.

-2. Reaffirm my belief in, and commitment to providing, preventative health care to all members of our community.
+2. Reaffirm my commitment to offering preventative health care to our entire community.

 3. Increase awareness of massage as a viable treatment option.
-Lessening the financial impact of multiple massage sessions, clients will theoretically be able to participate in a more regular treatment plan thereby increasing the benefits and experience longer lasting relief.
+(By reducing the financial impact of regular massage, clients can participate in a regular treatment plan, thereby increasing the benefits and experiencing longer lasting relief.)

-The Kindness in Hand project is a crowd sourced, community-driven massage donation project.
-Clients donate to the fund, which provides an hour treatment to someone in need - all nominations are accepted, there are no requirements.
+The Kindness in Hand project is a crowd sourced, community-driven massage donation project that provides an hour long treatment to someone in need.
+All nominations are accepted, there are no requirements.
 Folks may nominate themselves, a loved one, or a community member.
-The only requirement is contact information of the nominee.
-Cash and venmo donations, as well as referral credits can be traded for Kindness Coins which are deposited into the fund.
-Once the fund reaches $80, a nominee will be drawn at random, and will contacted to book their appointment!
+All I ask is for the contact information of the nominee.
+Cash and Venmo donations, as well as referral credits can be traded for Kindness Coins which are deposited into the fund.
+When the fund reaches $85, a new recipient will be notified.

 *While I accept gratuity, I don't expect it.
-Tipping can be a great way to support my sliding scale work, but I remind my clients to not feel obligated.
-It is my priority and obligation as a health care provider to ensure that my clients receive the same quality of attention and appreciation regardless of their emotional, physical or financial situation.
+Tipping can be a great way to support my sliding scale work, but it is certainly not mandatory.
+It is my priority and obligation as a health care provider to ensure my clients receive the same quality of attention and appreciation regardless of their emotional, physical or financial situation.